ngageoint/hootenanny/test-files/cases/hoot-rnd/network/conflicts/highway-028/README.txt

-Ideally the three sections of Rock Creek Potomac Parkway NW in the upper lefthand corner should conflate without review.
+Review is expected between the different sections of Rock Creek Potomac Parkway NW in the upper lefthand corner, because there is a dupe way Input2.osm with seperate endpoints.

-Flagging them for review is acceptable, though.
+Two reviews are expected.